Manley ear evolution

 These studies of otoacoustic emissions in lizards were partly carried out using the Australian Bobtail skink and in cooperation with a research group in Australia (led by the late Dr. Graeme Yates and supported by the late Dr. Des Kirk) and with Dr. P. van Dijk in the Netherlands.
 Electrophysiological studies on Gekko, in which we were able to show that, as predicted, the tonotopic map of the inner ear of geckos is reversed compared to the normal state in amniotes, were carried out in cooperation with Prof. M. Sneary, San Jose State University, California (see Manley et al., 1999).
 Research visits to the Australian group were supported by grants from the Raine Medical Research Foundation at the University of Western Australia, by the Adam Haker Fonds and the Hans-Neuffer-Stiftung.

 Of course, most hearing-research scientists, if they are at all interested in the evolution of hearing in vertebrates, have the greatest interest in mammals.
 In this regard, it was clear very early on, that the ancestral mammalian hearing epithelium must have strongly resembled other ancestral hearing organs, since they have a common origin.
 The typical differences between the hearing organs of modern representatives of the various lineages are thus the result of many millions of years of separate evolution (Manley, 1971, 1973, 1986, 2000c; Manley and Köppl, 1998; Manley and Clack, 2004).
 In the case of mammals, there are substantial differences between hearing-organ structures in the different modern lineages (egg-laying monotremes versus therians - pouched - marsupial - and placental mammals; Manley, 2012c).
 Thus these differences have arisen in more recent times, beginning with a very early split in the mammalian lineages.
 The fact that all modern mammals show clear inner and outer hair cells separated by pillar cells indicates that this was a characteristic of the basal mammalian lineage.
-Monotreme mammals retained more of the ancestral condition, in which the hearing organ lies free in a more-or-less linear bony tube; these mammals, as most non-mammals - do not hear high frequencies.
-In the other groups- making up the therian mammals - a fundamental difference arose that proved to be extremely important in the later evolution of high-frequency hearing.
+Monotreme (egg-laying) mammals retained more of the ancestral condition, in which the hearing organ lies free in a more-or-less linear bony tube; these mammals, in contrast to most non-mammals - do not hear high frequencies.
+In the other groups (making up the therian mammals) a fundamental difference arose that proved to be extremely important in the later evolution of high-frequency hearing.
 That difference was the integration of the soft-tissue structures of the hearing organ with the framework of the surrounding bone.
-This added stiffness to the organ and made possible the evolution of responses to higher - and ultimately untrasonic (>20 kHz) frequency - hearing (Manley, 2012b).
-During the same geological periods, the therian lineages also evolved a specialized, three-ossicle middle-ear system that was pre-adapted to respond to very high frequencies (Manley, 2010a).
+This added stiffness to the organ and made possible the evolution of responses to higher - and ultimately untrasonic (>20 kHz) frequency - hearing (Manley, 2012b, 2016a,b,c, 2017; Köppl and Manley, 2018).
+During the same geological periods, the therian lineages also evolved a specialized, three-ossicle middle-ear system that was pre-adapted to respond to very high frequencies (Manley, 2010a, 2013, 2016a).
 Thus inner and middle ears evolved congruently, enabling an expansion to the audibility of very high frequencies in most - especially small - mammals.
 In some lineages, especially (but not exclusively) those with large body size, high-frequency hearing was lost in favour of greater frequency resolution at low frequencies.
-This happened in the primate lineage, resulting in the fact that humans have a low upper-frequency limit (see in this regard the controversy in Manley, 2010a, 2010c,2012b) and Heffner, H.E., Heffner, R.S., 2010.
+This happened in the primate lineage, resulting in the fact that humans have a low upper-frequency limit (Manley 2016a,b; 2017 and see in this regard the controversy in Manley (2010a, 2010c, 2012b) and Heffner, H.E., Heffner, R.S., 2010.
 Response to Manley: an evolutionary perspective on middle ears.
 Hear Res 270, 1).

 The evolution of the various types of middle ears and cochleae of the different lineages of modern mammals is thus not the result of a straight-forward, uniform path.
-The ideas behind the evolution of these structures thus need careful and differentiated study (Manley, 2012b).
+The middle and inner ears of modern land vertebrates are the result of several hundred million years during which a number of organs from other systems were coopted and a great deal of parallel evolution occurred (Manley, 2010, 2012, 2015; Manley et al., 2017).
+The ideas behind the evolution of these structures deserve careful and differentiated study (Manley, 2012b, 2016b).